AnneLew/MGM/README.md

 Exemplary input files for lake and species parameter sets can be found in the *input_examples* folder.
 To run the model, the folder has to be renamed into *input*.

+Furthermore, R code for sensitivity analysis and model optimization can be found in the respective folders.

 ## Installation guide
 Download and extract julia from https://julialang.org/downloads/.
 Enter the created directory and run